|Funding Program:||Investment Road and Rail Program

 The Australian Government is fully funding the $5,150,000 project.

 A display of the duplication corridor for environmental investigation was held in May 2008.
-Corridor boundaries for duplication were finalised in April 2011 and a community display of the final road boundaries was held in December 2011.
+Corridor boundaries for duplication were finalised included in Council's Local Environmental Plan from 19 July 2013.

 Disclaimer: The material contained in this site is made available